Remote Desktop: An Overview and How It Works?

 Virtual Desktop Infrastructure (VDI) involves the creation and deployment of virtual machines running on hypervisors.
 VDI is much more complicated than remote desktop environments.
 On the surface, both RDS and VDI are desktop virtualization technologies.
 But there are a few significant underlying differences between them.

-Whereas in VDI, each end user has their own dedicated platform to work on, which they have the permission to modify.
-These permissions are usually modified by the IT admins.
+Whereas in VDI, each end user has their own dedicated platform to work on.
+They have the permission to modify.
+Usually, the IT administrators change these permissions.

-RDS is best suited for organizations in which multiple end users need to access the same apps and services.
+RDS works best in environments where several end users must have access to the same applications and services.
 It is also much easier to implement than VDI.
 While multiple users accessing and sharing applications and files drastically reduces IT expenditure, it does create application challenges.

 Frequently Asked Questions